 Only the milk of kosher animals can be consumed.
 Yogurt and butter are generally considered kosher, but can’t be consumed with meat.
 This is because of a Kosher rule banning cooking with dairy and meat together, or even serving them on the same plate.
 This rule makes most cheeses non-kosher because they use rennet (an enzyme found in cow stomachs) to solidify the milk into curds.
 Eggs from kosher birds (see below) are generally kosher, and can be combined with milk products – so cheesy omelets are a go!

-This broad category includes vegetables, fish, grains, and poultry.
-There are 24 kinds of birds specifically forbidden by kashrut organizations, but the most common forms of poultry in the US are all kosher (chicken, turkey, duck, and goose).
+This broad category includes vegetables, fish, grains, and eggs.
 As for seafood, only fish with fins and scales are acceptable.
 This means fish like salmon, tuna, and trout are fine, but fish with no scales, like shark or eel is not.
 Any seafood with neither is out, so shellfish like clams, oysters, shrimp, crab, and lobster are also banned.
 Provided they are handled in a kosher fashion, all vegetables, grains, and nuts are kosher.